xyonix/vannot/README.md

   * `class: String`: The instance class this instance belongs to.
 Can be any string value.
 * `instanceClasses: Array`: _(optional)_ Each instance class preset is defined here.
 Ad-hoc (freeform) instance classes are not represented here.
   * `id: String`: The id of this instance class.
 The interface will present this id as the selection/autocomplete option.
+  * `color: String[Color]`: A valid CSS color designation of any kind, to be applied to the outline of instances of this class.
 * `labels: Array`: The time-segment labelling information is saved here.
   * `title: String`: The user-assigned title of this annotation label.
   * `color: String[HexColor]`: _Internal_.
 A `#`-prepended hex color string.
 Meaningful only in the editor.